Humanly Terms and Conditions

 12.1 Force Majeure Event.
 Neither Party shall be liable to the other Party for failure or delay in performing its obligations under these Terms when such failure or delay is due to a Force Majeure Event, provided that the Nonperforming Party shall give prompt written notice thereof to the Performing Party and shall use commercially reasonable efforts to resume performance as quickly as possible.

 12.2 Assignment.
 Except as expressly set forth herein, neither Party will assign, transfer or delegate its rights or obligations under these Terms (in whole or in part) without the other Party’s prior written consent.
-A Party may assign these Terms in whole to an affiliate or pursuant to a transfer of all or substantially all of such Party’s business and assets, whether by merger, sale of assets, sale of stock, or otherwise.
+Humanly may assign these Terms or any Order or other Agreement between the Parties in whole to an affiliate or pursuant to a transfer of all or substantially all of such Humanly’s ’s business and assets, whether by merger, sale of assets, sale of stock, or otherwise.
 Any attempted assignment, transfer or delegation in violation of the foregoing shall be null and void.

 12.3 Third Parties.
 Humanly may provide references, frames or hyperlinks to internet web sites maintained by third parties.
 Humanly does not warrant that it has reviewed such third-party websites and makes no claims, representations or warranties regarding such third-party websites or the contents of the same.
 Humanly is not responsible for, nor does it endorse or recommend, any products or services provided by such third parties through such third-party websites or by any other means.